Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 If you have too much zucchini, shred them in the food processor and freeze for the future.
 I freeze mine in half cup portions.
 You can use them in baking or cooking.
 They can also be substituted for pumpkin purée or applesauce.

 It will be watery when thawed, so drain it and save the drained liquid for use in recipes.

 Source: Tightwad Gazette

 In July or August it is best to keep your car doors locked or you are apt to end up with a backseat full of oversized zucchini.
 My solution is both simple and thrifty.
-For the giant ones, de-seed (using a spoon), peel if necessary, shred with a food processor, and store in two cup amounts.

 If you grow zucchini, you may have some extra that you would want to freeze.
 Use a muffin tin to freeze your shredded zucchini into small portions.

 It is a good idea to remove excess moisture from your zucchini prior to freezing for a better result when using it later.
 This is a guide about removing excess moisture from zucchini before freezing.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 When freezing zucchini, do l shredded it after I cook it and then freeze it?

 By susan burnette from lN